ebanorafael/keil_gcc/README.md

 	Choose the Optimization Level and Warning level.

 	Include Path: (**For this project to compile.
-For your specific project put the paths for the includes of your project**)
+For your specific project put the paths for the includes of your project __and remember to insert the source files for this includes via Project -> Menage -> Project Items -> Add Files__.**)

 		..\LoRaWAN\App\inc;..\Core\inc;
 		..\..\..\..\..\..\Drivers\BSP\CMWX1ZZABZ-0xx;